Strawberry Shortcake Ice Cream (No Churn)

 Little Debbie strawberry shortcake ice cream may be available at your local grocery store, but you can easily make a homemade version that’s just as tasty — or even better, in my opinion!

 Strawberry Shortcake Ice Cream

-In fact, you can use this ice cream recipe with condensed milk as a base for all kinds of mix-ins!
+In fact, you can use this strawberry shortcake ice cream recipe with condensed milk as a base for all kinds of mix-ins!

-Enjoy more delicious fruit flavors like blueberry or peaches and cream, plus a delectable maple bacon blend with real bits of bacon.
+Enjoy more delicious fruit flavors like blueberry or peaches and cream, a fantastic cheesecake ice cream, plus a delectable maple bacon blend with real bits of bacon.

 - Golden Oreos – You’ll need 4 to 5 cookies, broken into small pieces.
 Shortbread cookies would taste just as delicious, or use any flavor you’d like, even chocolate!

 - Fresh Strawberries – The darker the color, the sweeter the berries tend to be.
 In a pinch, you can use frozen berries but don’t thaw them first.

 Rinse them under cool water, remove the stems, and chop the ripe strawberries to add to the creamy base.

 - Strawberry Syrup – I have an easy strawberry syrup recipe that you can make with just 3 ingredients.
 In fact, I usually have a jar in the fridge all summer long!

 Hershey’s strawberry syrup or a glaze (fruit dip) from the produce section works if you’re short on time.